Last Updated on October 18, 2021 by Grow with Bovees

 They tend to bother us, humans, only if we own snakes or love cigars.
 But for the sake of hygiene, it is good to get rid of them.
 And the process is quite simple and does not require professionals.

 The first step towards getting rid of these bugs is to identify them properly.
 If you get it wrong, you will end up wasting time and money in the process.

 These tiny white bugs on wood, are not to be confused with spider mites, just because they too have eight legs.
 They are classified as arachnids and share some common properties with ticks.

 Wood mites come in different colors but the two-spotted spider mites are white in color.
 They are a tiny, translucent bug known to cling to damp or moisture-ridden wood.

-The wood mite measures just about 0.5 mm which is 1/50th of an inch in their adult form.
+The wood mite measures just about 0.5 mm, which is 1/50th of an inch in its adult form.
 You can identify them thanks to the fine silken thread that they produce and leave behind.
 These webs look much like cobwebs and can often be found on plants.